nextrapi/documentation/docs/developer-docs/latest/concepts/draft-and-publish.md

 ## Activating or deactivating the draft and publish feature

-By default, the draft and publish feature is enabled for all newly created collection and single types.
-It is however possible to disable the feature at the content-type level (i.e. it can be enabled for one content type, but disabled for another).
+The draft and publish feature is enabled for all newly created collections and single types by default.
+However, it is possible to disable the feature at the content-type level (i.e., it can be enabled for one content type but disabled for another).

 ::: warning
 If the feature is deactivated while contents are saved as drafts, they will automatically be deleted.
-Make sure all contents are published before deactivating the feature.
+Therefore, make sure all contents are published before deactivating the feature.
 :::

-To deactivate the draft and publish feature for a content type:
+To deactivate the draft and publish feature for a content-type:

 1. Go to the Plugins > Content-Type Builder.
 2. Select the collection or single type for which you want the draft and publish feature to be deactivated.